simensen/srcmvn.com/source/_posts/2013-01-14-symfony-kernel-application-from-scratch-overriding-the-root-directory.md

     }

 While not the prettiest it *does* get the job done.
-This custom Kernel can now exist anywhere, whether deep inside `vendor/...` or even embedded in a phar.
+This custom Kernel can now exist anywhere, whether deep inside `vendor/...` or embedded in a phar.

-We now have a base for building our application around our CustomKernel.
+We now have a base for building our application around our custom Kernel with no restrictions on where the Kernel lives in relation to our application.

 [1]: http://sculpin.io
 [2]: http://robloach.net